tuffythejeep/LeadMeReadMe/outputReadMe.md

 - [Questions?](#my-questions)

 ## Description <a name="my-description"></a>
-Ham is savory and sweet, and delicious to eat!
-This project is dedicated to ham!
+This Project is about the wonderful bird and mean, Turkey!

 ## Installation <a name="my-installation"></a>
-just clone to you local, my dude
+git clone my repo down to your remote!!

 ## Usage <a name="my-usage"></a>
-no special configs neeeded
+no Special configurations needed

 ## Contributions <a name="my-contributions"></a>
-you see a problem, lemme know
+if you want to contribute or do contribuite, please lemme know!

 ## Credits <a name="my-credits"></a>
-I used Inquirer and the material/source code provided by the UT Course
+I used Node.js, the Inquirer package, and that's all

 ## License <a name="my-license"></a>
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Tests <a name="my-tests"></a>
-test  it and break it, lemme know what you find
+Run tests freely, if you encounter a problem, lemme know

 ## Questions <a name="my-questions"></a>
 GitHub: <a href="https://github.com/tuffythejeep">tuffythejeep</a> in case you want to find me on GitHub!